Suvronil/SDC/writeup_P5.md

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.